OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 - function [[scope and content](https://www.wikidata.org/wiki/Property:P7535)]\
   - **@wikidata** any better idea/better matching property available?
   - functional description, e.g. what it actually does, what problem it solves, for whom, under which conditions etc.
+  - so if you whish that someone finds & uses your OSHM specifically e.g. for COVID-19-crisis response, include relevant keywords in this field
   - optional: description of input, output and interfaces
 - functional-metadata [[supported metadata](https://www.wikidata.org/wiki/Property:P8203)]
   - _very_ technology-specific, not to be standardised here